ameeralwafiq/Case-Study-Report-Group-OOTD_Apps/README.md

 ### e) Preferred Platform
 - The preferred platform for the 'OOTD' application is Android.
 There are several reasons as to why Android is being chosen as the application's platform;
 1. Firstly, Android has a great market reach and very suitable for a developing application to penetrate the market and compete with other similar applications.
-(Ref...)
+(Mobile Operating system market share worldwide | StatCounter Global Stats. (n.d.).
+StatCounter Global Stats. https://gs.statcounter.com/os-market-share/mobile/worldwide)
-2. Second, the platform has one of the widest community for developing applications in its platform, making it faster and easier to develop application in this platform with lots of tips, step-by-step walkthroughs, issue debugging and etc.
+2. Second, the platform has one of the widest community for developing applications in its platform, making it faster and easier to develop application in this platform with lots of tips, step-by-step walkthroughs, issue debugging and etc. (Developer.
+(2017, October 21).
+Why is Android application development so popular? - Developer - medium.
+Medium. https://medium.com/@developer45/why-is-android-application-development-so-popular-18159d2d94c6)

 ### f) Features & Functionalities
 #### 1. Outfit Saving and Cataloging